๐Ÿง Intro to Brain and Behavior

 Multiple Sclerosis

-• Unpredictable relapses and remissions reflect the immune system's fluctuating activity and the brain's attempts at remyelination
+• Unpredictable relapses and remissions reflect the immune system's fluctuating activity and the brain's attempts at remyelination.
+During remission, oligodendrocytes may partially repair myelin, restoring some function.

-• Diverse symptoms (vision problems, fatigue, motor dysfunction) depend on which neural pathways lose their myelin coating
+• Diverse symptoms (vision problems, fatigue, numbness, motor dysfunction) depend on which neural pathways lose their myelin coating.
+Optic neuritis (inflammation of the optic nerve) is a common early symptom.

 Epilepsy

-• Abnormal synchronous electrical activity in the brain causes seizures—essentially, too many neurons firing together when they shouldn't
+• Abnormal synchronous electrical activity in the brain causes seizures.
+Normally, neurons fire in coordinated but varied patterns.
+During a seizure, too many neurons fire together in lockstep.

 Schizophrenia

-• Prefrontal cortex dysfunction contributes to cognitive symptoms and disorganized thinking, linking to executive function concepts
+• Prefrontal cortex dysfunction contributes to cognitive symptoms and disorganized thinking, linking directly to what you've learned about executive function, working memory, and planning.

-Compare: Epilepsy vs. Schizophrenia—both involve disrupted neural signaling, but epilepsy reflects electrical synchronization problems while schizophrenia involves neurotransmitter and circuit-level dysfunction.
-Epilepsy causes discrete episodes; schizophrenia produces persistent alterations in perception and cognition.
+Compare: Epilepsy vs. Schizophrenia: both involve disrupted neural signaling, but epilepsy reflects electrical synchronization problems while schizophrenia involves neurotransmitter and circuit-level dysfunction.
+Epilepsy causes discrete episodes (seizures); schizophrenia produces persistent alterations in perception and cognition.

 Vascular and Acute Disorders: Sudden Disruption